Peng-Protocol/CoinClash/Type-B/UA-Documentation.md

 The loop continues until either the **target collateral value is reached** or the next loop is blocked by the **`minHealthFactor`** constraint.
 This means your safety setting can, and often will, cap your final achieved leverage below the maximum value requested.

+LTV limits on Aave (the percent of your collateral you're allowed to borrow against), will set a cap on how much leverage you can realistically use, the highest LTV for uncorrelated assets is ~82.5%, at which the max leverage is about 5.7x.
+Though most pools will have LTV around 75%

+$1 / (1 - 0.75) = \mathbf{4x}$.

 ---

 ## 3. Price Impact and Market Slippage